rust-lang/book/nostarch/chapter03.md

 underscores between words.
-The compiler is able to evaluate a limited set of operations at compile time, which lets us choose to write out this value in a way that’s easier to understand and verify, rather than setting this constant to the value 10,800.
+The compiler is able to evaluate a limited set of operations at compile time, which lets us choose to write out this value in a way that’s easier to understand and verify, rather than setting this constant to the value `10,800`.
 See the Rust Reference’s section on constant evaluation at *https://doc.rust-lang.org/reference/const_eval.html* for more information on what operations can be used when declaring constants.

 Constants are valid for the entire time a program runs, within the scope in which they were declared.
-This property makes constants useful for values in your application domain that multiple parts of the program might need to know about, such as the maximum number of points any player of a game is allowed to earn or the speed of light.
+This property makes constants useful for values in your application domain that multiple parts of the program might need to know about, such as the maximum number of points any player of a game is allowed to earn, or the speed of light.

 Naming hardcoded values used throughout your program as constants is useful in conveying the meaning of that value to future maintainers of the code.
 It also